enginbozaba/R_MyFunctions/README.md

-**Description:**
+## Description:

-Functions I have created within the scope of the project.
+### Functions I have created within the scope of the project.
+**İndexes of the K fold cross validation : ** https://github.com/enginbozaba/R_MyFunctions/blob/master/k_fold.r